 I have seen, and probably been accused of, dumping responsibilities on people inappropriately and calling it delegation.
-That form of delegation actually does more harm than good for an organization, because it leaves projects undone or completed sub-par, kills employee morale and motivation, and keeps the mission of the organization from reaching its full potential.
+Also from experience, this form of delegation actually appears to do more harm than good for an organization.
+It leaves projects undone or completed mediocre at best.
+It kills employee morale and motivation and it keeps the mission of the organization from reaching its full potential.

-Here are 5 necessary ingredients for healthy delegation:
+Here are 5 necessary ingredients in healthy delegation:

-Expectations – The person receiving the assignment must know the goals and objectives you are trying to achieve.
-They need to know what a win looks like. in your mind.
-They will want to please their leader.
-Everyone wants to know they did good work.
+The person receiving the assignment must know the goals and objectives you are trying to achieve.
+They need to know what a win looks like in your mind.
+People will want to know they did good work.
 The question “Why are we doing this?” and “What are we trying to accomplish?” should be answered clearly in their mind.

-Knowledge – The delegator should be sure the proper training, coaching and education have been received.
-The delegator should remain available during the process so that questions or uncertainties of details that arise can be answered.
+The delegator should be sure the proper training, coaching and education have been received.
+The delegator should remain available during the process so questions or uncertainties of details, which will naturally arise, can be answered.

-Resources – Good delegation involves having adequate resources and money to accomplish the task assigned.
+Effective delegation means people have adequate resources and money to accomplish the task assigned.
 Nothing is more frustrating than being asked to complete a project without the tools with which to do it.

-Accountability – Proper delegation involves follow up and evaluation of the delegated assignment.
-This is healthy for the delegator, the person receiving delegation, and the organization.
+Proper delegation involves follow up and evaluation of the delegated assignment.
+Did we achieve the objectives?
+What could we have done better?
+What did we learn from this process?
+This process isn’t meant to be threatening or make anyone fearful.
+Done well it is healthy for the delegator, the person receiving delegation, and the organization.